-“The tobacco smoking father again—“ Hastings rubbed his hands together, betraying his amusement.
+“—The tobacco smoking father again.”
+Hastings rubbed his hands together, betraying his amusement.
 “He seems like a rather good fellow — the kind we don’t see too often here, I’m afraid.
-Well, hello–” Hastings stopped his train of thought as the coach began slowing again.
+Well, hello.”
+Hastings stopped his train of thought as the coach began slowing again.

-Elanore could not see well, but she determined that the man had drawn up alongside the coachman.
+Elanore could not see well past the butler, but she determined that the man had drawn up alongside the coachman.
 “I’m sorry to bother you and your passengers, but how is the road the other way?”

 “All snowed over, I’m afraid,” the coachman answered.
 “Are you riding that way?”

 “Ah, Sir” the coachman answered.
 “Likely that is so.”

-“I see, “ the man sounded a bit disappointed.
-“I’ve been asked to keep an eye out for a traveler, you see.
-Somewhat likely to get lost and all if there’s this much snow.
-Hopefully she has had the sense to stay back in town—“
+“I see.”
+The man sounded a bit disappointed.
+“I’ve been asked to keep an eye out for a traveler – one who is somewhat likely to get lost in this much snow.
+Hopefully she has had the sense to stay back in town.”

-She bristled slightly at the familiar manner by which he spoke about her.
+She bristled slightly at the familiar manner in which he spoke about her.
 “Who are you, sir that you know my habits?
 You have me at a disadvantage, I’m afraid for I don’t know your name.”
 She suspected he might be one of several annoyingly curious neighbors who had come to settle in town.
 Her grandmother had complained that some asked far too many questions about their family.
 As the man dismounted his horse, she glared in his general direction.